Jason Newsted: Echobrain and departure from Metallica

-Despite his departure from Metallica, Newsted remains close with the other band members.
+Despite his departure from Metallica, Newsted reportedly remains on cordial terms with Ulrich, Trujillo, Hetfield, and Hammett.
 On April 4, 2009, Newsted joined Metallica for its induction into the Rock and Roll Hall of Fame in Cleveland, Ohio.
 He also performed three songs at the event—"Master of Puppets", "Enter Sandman", and "Train Kept A-Rollin'"—with Hetfield, Ulrich, Hammett, and Robert Trujillo, and Jeff Beck, Jimmy Page, Joe Perry, Ron Wood, and Flea.
 On December 5, 7, 9 and 10, 2011, Newsted reunited with Metallica during all four of their 30th anniversary shows and performed several songs with the band and, in some cases, other guest musicians.
 Hetfield noted how the fans "lit up" as Newsted walked on stage, smiling and waving to the crowd.

 On December 16, 2013, Newsted expanded upon previous statements regarding his departure from Metallica and cited that his project with Echobrain was being discouraged by James Hetfield because Metallica's management at Q Prime wanted to go ahead with promoting Echobrain but was forced to drop it by Hetfield's demands with the quote "other arrangements can be made".
 Newsted was sure that Echobrain would not affect Metallica, explaining "And so they had told me, pretty convincingly, 'This is a great record, we've been playing it around the office, that's all I've been hearing, it's fantastic, this kid has a great voice.
 Let's do something with this.'
 That's what they told me, and then James Hetfield heard about it and was not happy.
 He was, I think, pretty much out to put the kibosh on the whole thing because it would somehow affect Metallica in his eyes, because now the managers were interested in something I was doing that had nothing to do with him".
-Newsted sums up the situation as follows: "I have no idea what [Hetfield] was thinking, other than just protecting what he valued, just like he does; that's his thing.
+Newsted summed up the situation as follows: "I have no idea what [Hetfield] was thinking, other than just protecting what he valued, just like he does; that's his thing.
 He protects what he loves, squeezes it too hard, like he said himself.
 Squeeze it too hard, protecting it too much.
 That's where I was coming from.
 The people that I had counted on for 15 years to help me with my career, help Metallica, take care of my money, do all of those things, told me, 'Your new project is fantastic, we'd like to help you with it.'
 James heard about it, the manager calls me back a couple of days later – 'Sorry we're not going to be able to help you with that Echobrain thing'."

 Ulrich admitted that Newsted's departure made a huge dent on Metallica, saying that his presence was overlooked.